ryanhenryhull/dragonflySDMs/questions.md

 ## optimal hyperparameterization
 most frequent combination is mtry=5, nodesize=5
-but is this an optimal middleground? should I take the most frequent of each individually?
+but is this an optimal middleground? should I take the most frequent of each individually? would still be 5, 5 so I guess its the best.

-## Hydroatlas variables
-Are they good?
-Wait for Cindy response

-## How to calculate mean and mean latitude
+## How to calculate median and mean latitude
 - from range
 - from gbif